Online Explanation Generation for Human-Robot Teaming: Evaluation

 \section{Evaluation}

 -1pt

-We evaluate our methods for online explanation generation both in simulation and with human subjects, and compare them with variations of minimally complete explanations (MCE) \cite{chakraborti2017plan} as baselines.
-For simulation, our aim is to show how online explanations differ from MCEs.
+We evaluate our methods for online explanation generation both synthetically and in simulation with human subjects, and compare them with variations of minimally complete explanations (MCE) \cite{chakraborti2017plan} as baselines.
+For the synthetic evaluation, our aim is to show how online explanations differ from MCEs.
 We evaluate our methods and MCE on $10$ different problems across the IPC Rover and Barman domains~\cite{IPC}.
-For human subject study, our aim is to verify the following hypothesis: \begin{itemize} \item {\it Online explanations reduce mental workload and improve task performance.} \end{itemize} A modified rover domain (Sec. \ref{secsec:human-study}) is used.
+For human subject study, our aim is to verify the following: \begin{itemize} \item {\it Online explanations reduce mental workload and improve task performance.} \end{itemize} A modified rover domain (Sec. \ref{secsec:human-study}) is used.
 In all evaluations, $M^R$ is the true domain model, and $M^H$ is created by removing model features from $M^R$.
 All results are collected on a $2.2$ GHz quad core Macbook Pro with $16$ GB RAM.